yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 6. Leave that command prompt window open and switch back to the web browser window for Azure DevOps from the previous Task.
 Navigate to the Repos > Files page which shows the files in the repository.
 You may need to refresh the page to see the updated files.
 Your source code is now appearing in Azure DevOps.

-## Exercise 3: Create Azure DevOps build definition
+## Exercise 3: Create Azure DevOps build pipeline

 Duration: 15 Minutes